Webster County Vehicle Impound Guide

 - Valid driver's license: You (or someone retrieving the vehicle on your behalf) need a valid driver's license.

-- Vehicle registration: Proof that you (or the owner) are the registered owner of the vehicle.
+- Vehicle registration or title: Proof that you (or the owner) are the registered owner of the vehicle.

 - Proof of insurance: Current insurance policy for the vehicle.

-- Cash or credit card for fees: Impound lots typically accept cash or credit cards for payment.
+- Payment for fees: Impound lots typically accept various payment methods.
 Confirm acceptable payment methods with the specific lot beforehand.

 If You Don't Have a Valid License